Score-based generative emulation of impact-relevant Earth system model outputs: Acknowledgments

 \section{Acknowledgments}

 This work acknowledges support by Schmidt Sciences, LLC, through the Bringing Computation to the Climate Challenge (BC3), an MIT Climate Grand Challenge Project.
 We also acknowledge the MIT \emph{Engaging} cluster supported by the Office of Research Computing and Data, and MIT \emph{Svante} cluster supported by the Center for Sustainability Science and Strategy for computing resources.
-We are grateful to Paolo Giani, Björn Lutjens, Christopher Womack, Noelle Eckley Selin, and Claudia Tebaldi for insightful discussions and thorough feedback, which have helped shape this work and improve the quality of the manuscript.
+We are grateful to Paolo Giani, Björn Lutjens, Christopher Womack, Noelle Eckley Selin, Glenn Flierl, and Claudia Tebaldi for insightful discussions and thorough feedback, which have helped shape this work.
+We also want to thank the three anonymous reviewers for their constructive feedbacks which have improved the quality of the manuscript.
 We thank Laura Battaglia for valuable discussions that greatly contributed to the development of this work.